hrmnfng/calendar-webscraper/README.md

 </details>
 <br>

-Reminder that these environment variables are all sensitive credentials that can be used to grant access to Google account associated with the Googel Cloud console project.
+Reminder that these environment variables are all sensitive credentials that can be used to grant access to Google account associated with the Google Cloud console project.

 ### Setting up the YAML configration files
 This script uses YAML configuration files to determine which calendars to create and what events to populate them with.